arangodb/docs/3.9/aql/operations-window.md

 WINDOW
 =======

+Aggregate adjacent documents or value ranges with a sliding window {:class="lead"}

-The `WINDOW` keyword can be used for aggregations over related rows, usually preceding and / or following rows.
+The `WINDOW` operation can be used for aggregations over adjacent documents, or preceding and / or following rows in other words.
+It can also aggregate based on a value or duration range relative to a document attribute.

-The `WINDOW` operation performs a `COLLECT AGGREGATE`-like operation on a set of query rows.
+The operation performs a `COLLECT AGGREGATE`-like operation on a set of query rows.
 However, whereas a `COLLECT` operation groups multiple query rows into a single result group, a `WINDOW` operation produces a result for each query row: